The descendants of

 Died between 1910 and 1920 (census information)

 Jessie Thomas was born in 1885 according to the 1900 census and her mother would have been Julia Thompson.
-Catherine (Kate) McMullen was the mother of Jennie (Jennie's death certificate), Nannie (census records) and probably Mary (as Mary was old enough to marry in 1885).
+Catherine (Kate) McMullen was the mother of Jennie (Jennie's death certificate), Nannie (census records) and Mary (census records).
 Since Ivey Thomas eluded both the 1870 and 1880 federal censuses as well as the 1885 Florida state census, those records are not available to clarify things further.

 Daughters Mary Thomas Church and Jessie Thomas Cramer did not survive Ivey Thomas as their shares of his estate went to their children

 In a September 4, 1924 filing with the court, Julia Thomas stated that Ivey A Thomas was survived by herself; two daughters, Jennie Quinn and Nannie Sloan; and three grandchildren, Charlie Quinn, Lucius Quinn and Ivey Thomas.
 There is no mention of the name "Cramer" for the grandson Ivey Thomas.
 Also, the surnames for the other two grandchildren are now listed as "Quinn" rather than "Church."
 The court records in the Will Record Book regarding this 1924 entry in the probate case are typewritten transcriptions, so both the Minnie-Nannie Sloan and the grandchildren's name conflicts are probably typographical errors.

 If you have any connection to or information about any of these people, please contact me, as I am at a dead end concerning the relationships, if any, between Isham B. and Ivey A. and Isham J. Thomas.